ACP American Literature Syllabus 2021-2022

 Wellesley High School

-Course description: In American literature, we delve deeply into many of our nation’s most acclaimed texts and examine the relationship between American writing and American identity.
+Course description: In American literature we delve deeply into many of our nation’s most acclaimed texts and examine the relationship between American writing and American identity.
 We’ll start by sharing our summer reading.
 As we discuss these texts and every text thereafter, we’ll consider whether the characters’ struggles are universal or whether there is something particular to the American experience in them.
-We’ll then focus on close reading and characterization in Angie Thomas’s The Hate U Give and Matthew Quick's The Silver Linings Playbook, looking to understand how these characters factor into our national identity.
+We’ll then focus on close reading and characterization in both Gene Luen Yang's Dragon Hoops and Angie Thomas’s The Hate U Give, looking again to understand how these characters factor into our national identity.
 Then, we’ll look at some of our most famous American speeches and learn how to use rhetorical devices to make an effective argument.
 In the spring we'll explore American classics such as J.D.
 Salinger's The Catcher in the Rye and F. Scott Fitzgerald's The Great Gatsby.

 - How does American literature reflect and influence one’s identity?

 - To what extent is American literature our cultural voice?

 - What does American literature say to us about race, gender, class, and aspirations?

 - The Reverend Doctor Martin Luther King Jr., “I Have a Dream”

 - The Reverend Doctor Martin Luther King Jr., “Letter from a Birmingham Jail”